adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 14. Rotate an array or matrix by k when k greater than n.
 15. Integer division and float division in cpp:
 16. Smallest prime divisor of a number.
+17. Frequency Counting
+18. Sorting based on a member of an object.

 ## 1. Sorting a nested vector based on one of its terms. ##
 Vector : [[5,7], [1,3], [8,9]]